haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

  The parent scope of a closure is the function in which the closure was declared (not necessarily the function it was called from).

-It is, however, possible to inherit variables from the parent scope (where the closure is defined) into the closure with the use keyword.
-Inherited variable's value is from when the function is defined, not when called.
+It is, however, possible to inherit variables from the parent scope (where the closure is defined) into the closure with the use keyword ([Example](#example-4)).
+Inherited variable's value is from when the function is defined, not when called ([Example](#example-6)).
 This inherits the variables by-value, that is, a copy is made available inside the closure using its original name.
-If you want you can inherit it by-reference, but remenber that if you inherit it from reference then if the parent scope changes its value, that change will be reflected in the closure.
+If you want you can inherit it by-reference ([Example](#example-7)), but remenber that if you inherit it from reference then if the parent scope changes its value, that change will be reflected in the closure ([Example](#example-8)).
 From PHP 7.1, these variables may not include superglobals, $this, or variables with the same name as a parameter.

-You can use a closures in itself via reference.
+You can use a closures in itself via reference ([Example](#example-5)).

 Closures become useful when some piece of logic needs to be performed in a limited scope but retain the ability to interact with the environment external to that scope.